joemarlo/yahtzee/README.md

 ![](Expected_roll_outcomes.png)

-That looks great but is it really working?
-Let's compare it to just randomly rolling die.
+That looks great and seems like we should hold onto those three 6s.
+But is it really working?
+Let's run this a few more times and automatically choose our next roll based on the highest mean expected outcome (score).
+Then we can compare the results to just randomly rolling die.

 ![](Smart_vs_Dumb_boxplot.png)

-## Items to (eventually) finish
+## To-do list
 - [x] Function to calculate points per round
 - [x] Function to calculate probabilities of the second roll and choose which die to keep
 - [ ] Implement box scoring (e.g. keep track of which scores have been marked and update probabilities based on it)